 For a closer look at spousal maintenance, see our article entitled Illinois Spousal Maintenance Explained.

 The formula for calculating maintenance is the same as it was when the change occurred in 2019.
 Statutory guidelines for maintenance are typically applied when the combined income of both parties is less than $500,000, and the payor does not have an additional support or maintenance obligation.
-To calculate the statutory guideline amount, take 33.33% of the payor spouse’s net income minus 25% of the payee spouse’s net income.
+To calculate the statutory guideline amount, take 33.33% of the payor spouse’s net income minus 25% of the recipient spouse’s net income.
 However, when the amount calculated for maintenance is added to the net income of the payee, the total cannot exceed 40% of the combined net income of both parties.
 Furthermore, if the payee spouse is also responsible for child support, the combined total of maintenance and child support cannot exceed 50% of the payee spouse’s net income.
 For more detailed information, see our article entitled How to Calculate Spousal Maintenance in 2020.

 “Gross income” is still defined as all income from all sources, but without maintenance payments awarded in the pending proceedings.
 “Net income” is gross income minus certain items defined by statute.
 For specifics on gross and net income, see our article entitled How is “Net Income” Calculated for Illinois Spousal Maintenance in 2019.